-Known as Growing Connections the project aims to improve biodiversity in the Western Port Biosphere.
-One of the key outcomes of the project is to implement a biodiversity plan which is to be developed through a mixture of scientific information and community participation, to create a more resilient environment.
+Known as Growing Connections the project aimed to improve biodiversity in the Western Port Biosphere.
+One of the key outcomes of the project was to implement a biodiversity plan which was developed through a mixture of scientific information and community participation, to create a more resilient environment.

-The CRCSI is assisting the Western Port Biosphere in this project through
+The CRCSI assisted the Western Port Biosphere in this project through;

 - Creating a first-ever Biosphere-wide catalogue of existing spatial databases relevant to the biosphere

 - Spatial data analysis to determine priority areas for on-ground biodiversity works

 - Estimating the carbon benefits of on-ground activities

 - Establishing a GIS for the biosphere to support monitoring and day-to-day activities including a number of public story maps; Biosphere History, Vegetation Over Time, and Camera Trapping, Biosphere Achievements 2012-2017

 - Enhancing the ability to monitor on-ground activities by streamlining data collection using GPS and hand-held devices

 - Development of a biodiversity monitoring program to minimise the effort required to monitor environmental health